Track Orders using Geofences

 In order to protect the privacy of workers using your app, you are strongly encouraged to stop tracking when the worker stops working.
 This will positively impact your tracking rate because workers will trust the system and not try to kill tracking in the app through the smartphone or OS.

-Call Drivers API with the worker's driver_handle
+Call Workers API with the worker's worker_handle

 and set tracking